Clover REST API basics

 - Use secure logins and session tracking if needed.

-- Server logic should prevent unauthorized access to data by injection attacks.
+- Use server logic to prevent unauthorized access to data by injection attacks.

-- Any data passed to the client in any format should be considered vulnerable.
+- Consider any data passed to the client in any format as vulnerable.

-- Make it easy for merchants to login.
-The URL (link) for your web app should launch the login flow, not navigate to the general home page for your business.
+- Make it easy for merchants to log in.
+The URL (link) for your web app should launch the login flow, not browse to the general homepage for your business.

 - Include your Web URL prior to submission and test it with an example OAuth request.